dondish/Senpai/README.md

 [![dependencies Status](https://david-dm.org/Dev-Yukine/Senpai-Bot-Discord/status.svg)](https://david-dm.org/Dev-Yukine/Senpai-Bot-Discord)

-if you want to host this bot yourself you need to install Windows Build tools Global run this command in a cmd **npm install --global --production windows-build-tools**
+if you want to host this bot yourself you need to install python 2.7 and a C compiler if you are on Windows you can run this command in a cmd line **npm install --global --production windows-build-tools** on linux you must install that yourself.

 after that you should install the dependencies by run a **npm install** in the Bots directory.